claravilla/nicebreaker/README.md

 ## COMING UP NEXT

-- Mark your question as successfull or not
+- Mark your question as successful or not
 - Submit your nicebreaker to be added to the public ones
 - Select multiple cards for deletion